-Practicelawful
+Sharing for non-direct care purposes

+There will be times when personal data needs to be shared for purposes other than direct care, for example staff information may be shared for payroll purposes if another organisation is processing the data on behalf of the Practice, or where patient data maybe required for training purposes.
+In these circumstances Information Sharing Agreements are required to be put in place when information is being shared for a non-direct care purpose and this must specifically state the lawful basis or overriding interest for sharing.

+For further advice and guidance regarding information sharing and if in doubt about whether personal data can be shared please contact the IG Team.

+Capacity to Share Information

 You owe a duty of confidentiality to all patients, past or present, even if they are adults who lack capacity where is it not for direct care.
 You may be asked to provide information from the medical records of patients who are incapable of giving consent, are aged under 18, have died to agencies external to the Practice.
 The groups that you need to be aware of are who will be need to considered when looking for share personal data for non-direct care purposes are:

 Children and young people with capacity - Many young people have the capacity to consent to the disclosure of their medical records.
 If the child or young person (under 18 years of age) is able to understand the purposes and consequences of disclosure (Gillick competent) they can consent or refuse consent to the disclosure.
 You should discuss disclosing the information with them and release it only with the child or young person’s consent.
 Where the information is required as without it may cause a patient / clinical risk the information will be shared.
 In these cases it is required for direct patient care and gaining consent is not applicable.